THE PANAM CLASSIC RALLY 2022

 Drive 3.
 Knoxville to Nashville, 220 miles

-Today we get a chance to see into the backyards of rural America as we struly get out into the boomdocks.
-We pass white weatherboarded church after church as we pass the lawnmowing capital of America.
-Today we pass into Tennessee and drive the Daniel Boone Forest.
-We barely touch the main roads all day until we near Nashville, the Country Music capital of the world.
-Out of town is the Grand Ole Opry but downtown is where the action is, including the original Coyote Ugly Bar which sadly is a rather seedy joint these days.
-We will take a day off here to get into the Country Music scene.
+Today we get a chance to see into the backyards of America as we truly get out into the boomdocks.
+We pass white weatherboarded churches in abundance and can marvel at the lawnmowing prowess of the locals.
+Today we cross into Tennessee and visit the Daniel Boone Forest.
+We barely touch the highways until we near Nashville, the country music capital of the world.
+Our hotel is near the Grand Old Opry but downtown is where the action is.
+We take a day off here to sample the music and the Lane Museum of Unique Cars.

 Drive 4.
 Nashville to Cape Giradeau, 225 miles.

-Located on the Mississippi River, Cape Giradeau is referred to as the prettiest town in Missouri due to its preservation of its historic buildings.
+Located on the Mississippi River, Cape Giradeau is referred to as the prettiest town in Missouri, due to its preservation of the historic buildings.
 Sometimes called the City of Roses it once had a nine-mile stretch of highway lined with rose bushes.
 Today we drive by Kentucky Lake across the Mississippi river.